JacobSchneck/Conways-Game-of-Life/README.md

 ## Ideas/TODOs for the future

 - Ability to save and upload boards to cut down on click time
-- Reimplenent with hooks
 - Allow the user to modify the board size.
-- Refactor code into multiple files to make more managable.